xelis-project/xelis-blockchain/README.md

 - Side Blocks receive only 30% of block reward.
 - Block rewards (with fees) are added to account only when block is in stable height.
 - Supply is re-calculated each time the block is re-ordered because its based on topo order.
+- Transactions and miner rewards are re-computed when a new block is added and the block there linked to is not yet in stable topo height.

 ## Transaction